Hexagon/webauthn-skeleton/README.md

 # webauthn-skeleton

-This is a working skeleton of a Node.js/Express application with passwordless login (Web Authentication API, WebAuthN, FIDO2).
+This is a *WORK IN PROGRESS* skeleton of a Deno/Opine application with passwordless login (Web Authentication API, WebAuthN, FIDO2).

 There is also a Koa-version available at the [main](https://github.com/Hexagon/webauthn-skeleton/tree/main) branch.